aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1480-Basic Methods and Attributes - On Real World Dataset.md

 ### shape attribute

-* **shape:** It will help you to know what is the shape of your DataFrame, i.e., (number of rows, number of columns).
+* **shape:** It will help you to know the shape of your DataFrame, i.e., (number of rows, number of columns).
-* After we have loaded the data we can check the shape of the DataFrame this attribute:
+* After we have loaded the data, we can check the shape of the DataFrame with this attribute:

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_73cf0373a3694991b6b3ba2456b79332.png)

-* So our DataFrame has 1000 rows and 8 columns.
+* So, our DataFrame has 1000 rows and 8 columns.
 From here, we can also say that our DataFrame has 8000 entries.

 ### head( ) method